arthi2900/app1/docs/prd.md

 ## 21. Conclusion

 A Cube - Online Exam System is a comprehensive platform designed for educational institutions to create, conduct, and analyze online exams efficiently.
 With its dark purple-blue gradient theme, glassmorphism design, and professional EdTech look, the system provides a modern and engaging user experience.
-The automatic passing marks calculation (35% of total marks), enhanced student exam interface with question palette and timer, real-time monitoring, comprehensive analytics, and robust security features make A Cube a smart, secure, and scalable solution for NEET preparation and school-level assessments.
-The addition of the Students card to the Teacher Dashboard with role-based access control further enhances teacher functionality by allowing them to view and manage students from their assigned sections efficiently.
+The automatic passing marks calculation (35% of total marks), enhanced student exam interface with question palette and timer, **rich text editor integration for question formatting**, real-time monitoring, comprehensive analytics, and robust security features make A Cube a smart, secure, and scalable solution for NEET preparation and school-level assessments.
+The addition of the Students card to the Teacher Dashboard with role-based access control, combined with the rich text editor functionality, further enhances teacher productivity by allowing them to create well-formatted questions and manage students from their assigned sections efficiently.